- Buy from Us

 At Raptis we are dedicated to responsible fishing practices that work towards ensuring Australia's fisheries are managed in an ecologically sustainable manner.
 Raptis predominately fishes in the Northern Prawn Fishery and Great Australian Bight Trawl Fishery which are both managed by the Australian Fisheries Management Authority (AFMA).
 AFMA has set out guidelines in regards to sustainable fishing practices including, size limits, gear restrictions, temporal and spatial closures, marine pollution and total allowable catch.
 Raptis rigorously ensures each of its vessels complies with these regulations and as a result, The Northern Prawn Fishery has been granted an exemption from export restrictions under the Environment Protection and Biodiversity Conservation Act 1999.

-The Northern Prawn Fishery has been certified by the Marine Stewardship Council (MSC) as being a sustainable fishery.
+The Northern Prawn Fishery is becoming certified by the Marine Stewardship Council (MSC) as being a sustainable fishery.
 The MSC provides the world's leading certification and eco-labelling program which is strongly supported by Raptis as it allows us to meet a growing demand for certified sustainable wild caught seafood.

 Raptis is an Accredited Member of Friend of the Sea, an international non-profit, non-government organisation, who provide international certification for products originating from sustainable fisheries, and that are caught using fishing practices that support sustainable seafood resources.
 The Northern Prawn Fishery has also undergone extensive assessment to become Friend of the Sea certified.